Zohaib251/Full-Stack-Developer-Resume/README.md

-# Personal Portfolio Website
+# Full Stack Developer Resume

-This is a personal portfolio website developed using HTML and CSS.
-The website showcases the profile, contact information, education, language proficiency, work experience, and skills of Muhammad Zohaib Ali, a website developer.
+This is a Developer Resume developed using HTML and CSS.
+The resume showcases the profile, contact information, education, language proficiency, work experience, and skills of Muhammad Zohaib Ali, a website developer.

 ## Table of Contents